- Site Analysis

 - Talk with previous owners or neighbours who have lived in the area for a long time about earlier uses of the property.

-- Look for evidence that your land is (or was) host to an activity on the Hazardous Activities and Industries List (HAIL).
+- Look for evidence that your land is (or was) host to an activity on the Hazardous Activities and Industries List (HAIL) available from the Ministry for the Environment.
+The Ministry has published guidance on how to do this.

 - Get a Project Information Memorandum (PIM) or Land Information Memorandum (LIM) report from your city or district council.
 This should contain any information the council holds about the likely presence of hazardous contaminants.